fuzzylogicxx/fuzzylogic/posts/issues-with-source-code-pro-in-firefox-appear-to-be-fixed.md

   - development
 draft: false
 ---
 Last time I tried [Source Code Pro](https://github.com/adobe-fonts/source-code-pro) as my monospaced typeface for code examples in blog posts, it didn’t work out.
 When viewed in Firefox it would only render in black meaning that I couldn’t display it in white on black for blocks of code.
-This lead to me having to use something simpler, which I’ve never been happy with.
+This led to me conceding defeat and using something simpler.
 ---

 It now looks like I can try Source Code Pro again because [the issue has been resolved](https://github.com/adobe-fonts/source-code-pro/issues/250#issuecomment-728646917).
 This is great news!